infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 --typography-size: somethingTrue
 ```

-### Variable Boolean - Editor only
+### Boolean variables inside the Block editor

-If you want to show different variables on the frontend and editor you can use additional index places.
-The third key is the `editor false` value and the fourth key is the` editor true` value.
-Fallback is also in a place like in select.
+If you want to show different variables on the frontend and inside the Block editor you can use add values to the `index` key in options.
+The third value represents the value if false and the fourth editor value if true.
+Fallback tree is same as in Complex variables.

-## Manual Variables
+## Manual variables

-We made the option to add custom CSS variables in the output no matter the attributes.
-To use it, just add top-level key `variables` in the manifest and add each variable as an array item.
+There is an option to add custom CSS variables that get output independently from all the attributes.
+Just add a top-level `variables` key inside the manifest and add each variable as an array item.
-Manual variables will just be added at the bottom of the output.
+Manual variables will be added at the end of the output.

 **Manifest:**
 ```json